Emotional Kavanaugh decries ‘circus’ and maintains innocence, as Ford testifies he ‘sexually assaulted me’

 She said she eventually got away, locking herself in a bathroom as the two eventually went downstairs.

-In her opening statement, Ford said she remembers "four boys" being at the party, including one "whose name I cannot recall."
+In her opening statement, Ford said she remembered "four boys" being at the party, including one "whose name I cannot recall."
 The people she did name -- Kavanaugh and his classmates Mark Judge and P.J.
 Smyth -- have denied under penalty of felony knowing anything about the alleged episode.

 Ford also named a girl, "my friend Leland Ingham," as also being in attendance.
 Ingham, in a previously released statement, has denied knowing Kavanaugh or having information about the alleged assault.